-She is also Senior Research Scholar at Babson College; Senior Advisor, The Aspen Institute Business & Society Program; and an independent consultant based in Arlington, MA.
-Previously Gentile was a faculty member and manager of case research at the Harvard Business School.
+Mary C. Gentile, PhD, is the Director of Giving Voice to Values and a Senior Research Scholar at Babson College, a Senior Advisor at the Aspen Institute Business & Society Program, and, an independent consultant.
+Previously, Gentile was a faculty member and manager of case research at Harvard Business School.

-As Director of Giving Voice to Values (GVV), a business curriculum launched by Aspen Institute and Yale SOM now based and funded at Babson College.
-Gentile is leading a pioneering approach to values-driven leadership development that has been featured in Financial Times, Harvard Business Review (twice), strategy+business, Stanford Social Innovation Review, McKinsey Quarterly, BizEd, among many others, and is being piloted in over 125 business schools and organizations globally.
-The book—Giving Voice To Values: How To Speak Your Mind When You Know What’s Right—is out from Yale University Press (2010).
+Giving Voice to Values is a business curriculum launched by the Aspen Institute and Yale SOM, now based and supported at Babson College.
+GVV is a pioneering approach to values-driven leadership that has been featured in Financial Times, Harvard Business Review, Stanford Social Innovation Review, McKinsey Quarterly, BizEd, etc. and piloted in more than 485 business schools and organizations globally.
+The book, Giving Voice to Values: How to Speak Your Mind When You Know What’s Right, – is out from Yale University Press (www.MaryGentile.com).

-Gentile holds a bachelor’s degree from The College of William and Mary (Williamsburg, VA) and an M.A. and Ph.D. from the State University of New York at Buffalo.
+Gentile earned her bachelor’s degree from The College of William and Mary (Williamsburg, VA), and her MA and PhD from the State University of New York at Buffalo.